petter-holmberg/elements/README.md

 The functions in `search.h` implement algorithms based on binary search, as described in [Knuth3](#Knuth3), Chapter 6.2.

 `search_binary_lower` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
-It returns the position of the first element satisfying the relation.
+It returns a cursor pointing to the first element satisfying the relation.

 `search_binary_upper` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
-It returns the successor to the position of the last element satisfying the relation.
+It returns the successor of a cursor pointing to the last element satisfying the relation.

 `search_binary` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
 It finds the `bounded_range` of elements satisfying the relation.